fioprotocol/fips/fip-00XX.md

 FIO Co-op is an on-chain incentive program in which end-users who register FIO Address or FIO Domain are granted FIO Points (FIOPs).
 The earlier the registration is performed, the higher the amount of FIOPs granted.
 Any time a fee is paid on FIO Chain, a percentage is allocated to holders of FIOPs pro-rata.

 ## FIOP grants
-FIOPs are granted when a FIO Address or FIO Domain is registered and are permanently attached to the Non-fungible Token (NFT) being registered, irrespective of which FIO Public Key is indicated as the owner of the NFT.
-However, the account paying for the registration may choose not to grant FIOPs to the NFT.
+FIOPs are granted when a FIO Address or FIO Domain is registered and are permanently attached to the Non-fungible Token (NFT) being created, irrespective of which FIO Public Key is indicated as the owner of the NFT. **FIOPs are not granted on renewals or bundle transaction purchases or any other activity associated with that NFT.**

+Optionally, the account paying for the FIO Address registration may choose not to grant FIOPs to the NFT being created.
 This may be used by any entity which pays for FIO Addresses for its users and does not want to increase a risk of a sybil attack.
-FIOPs are not granted on renewals or bundle transaction purchases.

 Amount of FIOPs (P) granted is determined by this formula: